holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 - Able to preserve semantics for debugging
 - Able to derive a sane serialization for the 99% of use cases
 - Able to manually implement serialization for edge-cases (e.g. Merkle Trees)
-- Able to be form a base infrastructure layer for both wasm and networking
+- Able to form a base infrastructure layer for both wasm and networking
 - Able to leverage the Rust compiler as much as possible to avoid bugs and help refactors

 There are some additional goals of this crate that I'd like to make explicit